flatcar-archive/flatcar-docs/os/notes-for-distributors.md

 ### Cloud config

-A Flatcar Linux image can also be customized using [cloud-config](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
+A Flatcar Container Linux image can also be customized using [cloud-config](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
 Users are recommended to instead use Container Linux Configs (that are converted into Ignition configs with [ct][ct]), for reasons [outlined in the blog post that introduced Ignition][ignition].

 Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Container Linux Configs.
 New platforms do not need to support cloud-config.

-Flatcar Linux will automatically parse and execute `/usr/share/oem/cloud-config.yml` if it exists.
+Flatcar Container Linux will automatically parse and execute `/usr/share/oem/cloud-config.yml` if it exists.

 ## Handling end-user Ignition files

 End-users should be able to provide an Ignition file to your platform while specifying their VM's parameters.
-This file should be made available to Flatcar Linux at the time of boot (e.g. at known network address, injected directly onto disk).
+This file should be made available to Flatcar Container Linux at the time of boot (e.g. at known network address, injected directly onto disk).
 Examples of these data sources can be found in the [Ignition documentation][providers].

 [providers]: https://github.com/flatcar-linux/ignition/blob/master/doc/supported-platforms.md